danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

 _Disclaimer: This is work in progress, I will be updating this post as I standardize and create a separate template/extension repository._

 I wrote my master thesis in LaTeX, but given that markdown is a bit nicer to write, so I decided to switch with my PhD thesis to Markdown.
 I was trying with Pandoc but last year I switched to Quarto, as it is more flexible, and it is easier to customize.

-## Nicer fonts and better handling of figures
+# Nicer Fonts and Better Handling of Figures

 I am sharing with you a fragment of my `_quarto.yml` file, with some tweaks I am using to make my PDF output nicer.